MaddyGuthridge/1531-template/README.md

 * `npm run lint-fix`: run ESLint, applying fixes
 * `npm run tsc`: run TypeScript checks

+## Differences to 1531

+* In COMP1531, dependency versions are pinned to known-good versions to help avoid malware.
+However, this is not sustainable for real-world projects (your projects need to get their dependencies updated to ensure they remain secure and bug-free).
+I've set up Dependabot, which should help you keep your projects up-to-date.
+Each month, it'll open merge requests to update dependencies.
+* The `config.json` file is configured slightly differently to prevent code duplication between the server and tests.
+* Errors are thrown in the test suite in response to particular status codes.
+As such, you will need to use `expect(() => fn()).toThrow(SomeErrorType)`.

 ## Where to from here?

 Here are some additional things you can do to extend your learning from